 Mingle

-We often sat upstairs of this cute restaurant & bar Mingle waiting for tropical rain to stop or met our friends for drinks.
+We often sat upstairs in this cute restaurant & bar, Mingle, waiting for the tropical rain to stop, or met our friends for drinks.

 CP Lounge

-CP Lounge is one of those we occasionally visited.
+CP Lounge is one of those we occasionally visit.

-There are also bars on the way and one next to the field is often having a live music.
+There are also bars on the way, and one next to the field often has live music.
 You can’t miss it, you’ll find it following the music.

 This area is also the only noisy area in Ubud.
 This town is not a party town, but a place for wellbeing and healing.

-So if you looking for booze and beach parties, hit to Kuta.
-But if you love good food, yoga and relaxation, Ubud is your place!
+So if you’re looking for booze and beach parties, head to Kuta.
+But if you love good food, yoga, and relaxation, Ubud is your place!

 Jalan Hanoman